AG-Run/Transcriptomics_from_scratch/README.md

 ```

 ## Conversion from .sam to bam files using Samtools
-In this step, the ouptpu of hisat2 in .sam files will be transformed into .bam files to be analyzed further using the SeqMonk tool.
+In this step, the output of hisat2, the *.sam* files will be transformed into *sort.bam* files.
+These files will be later analyzed using the SeqMonk software.

 ```
 #!/bin/bash